Test-Account666/LethalCompany-ShipWindows/ShipWindows/README.md

 - **[Celestial Tint](https://thunderstore.io/c/lethal-company/p/sfDesat/Celestial_Tint/)** by **sfDesat** - For an
   amazing view of space outside the windows.

-OR

 - **[Ship Windows 4K Skybox](https://thunderstore.io/c/lethal-company/p/veri/ShipWindows_4K_Skybox/)** by **veri** - For
   a higher definition space skybox.
-This does not work with Celestial Tint.
+This **DOES** work with Celestial Tint.
+Ignore what the description says.

 ## Differences to the original